juj/vs-tool/README.md

 Important!
 At the current stage, the vs-tool plugin should be considered experimental and hackish in nature.
 This means that when you update to a newer version of the plugin, solutions that use vs-tool CAN LOSE previously set configuration in the solution/project property pages, or even completely FAIL to load into Visual Studio.
 You were warned.

 If you want to help with the project, please contribute with bug reports and patches.
-Work on this project is done unpaid, at my own expense, on my free time, if I happen to have a bit of spare time on my hands.
-If you think vs-tool is crap, or get frustrated that I don't fix your bugs - please go away, I don't want to hear it.

 Plugin Installation
 -------------------

+For each <i>platform</i> you are interested in using (Clang, Emscripten, MinGW and/or NaCl), do the following:

-1. Copy the vs-tool folder from this repository to C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\Platforms\vs-tool (or the corresponding location where MSBuild exists on your system)
+1. Copy the folder <i>platform</i>\ from this repository to C:\Program Files (x86)\MSBuild\Microsoft.Cpp\v4.0\Platforms\\<i>platform</i>\ (or the corresponding location where MSBuild exists on your system)
-2. To enable an existing solution to be built via vs-tool, create a a platform for it from Configuration Manager -> Active Solution Platform -> New... -> vs-tool.
+2. To enable an existing solution to be built via vs-tool, create a a platform for it from Configuration Manager -> Active Solution Platform -> New... -> <i>platform</i>.
 3. To choose the toolchain to build with, edit the dropdown list at Project Properties -> General -> Platform Toolset.

 Setup for MinGW